 The paucity of observational hydrographic data makes it a challenge for proper initialization a global model at the mid-20th century.
 An alternative approach is to start an ocean model simulation sufficiently earlier than the mid-20th century.
 This will finesse issues involving the model initialization.
-However, none of the surface-forced ocean model studies so far has been simulated with the surface forcing prior to the mid-20th century because the surface forcing data, which are typically derived from atmospheric reanalysis products, are limited to the last 50 - 60 years.
+However, none of the surface-forced ocean model studies so far has been simulated with the surface forcing prior to the mid-20th century because the surface forcing data, which are typically derived from atmospheric reanalysis products such as NCEP-NCAR reanalysis, are limited to the last 50 - 60 years.
 Recently, the newly developed NOAA-CIRES 20th Century Reanalysis (20CR) has been completed [Compo et al., 2010].
-The 20CR provides the first estimate of global surface fluxes spanning the late 19th century and the entire 20th century (1871-2008) at daily temporal and 2° spatial resolutions.
+The 20CR provides the first estimate of global surface momentum, heat and freshwater fluxes spanning the late 19th century and the entire 20th century (1871-2008) at daily temporal and 2° spatial resolutions.